Sober fun: the history and rise of low and no alcohol drinks and social clubs

 What is the future for low and no alcohol?

-Recent statistics from Alcohol Change UK reveal that an estimated 7.9M people in the UK alone were going to quit drinking alcohol for January 2022, which is 22% more people than last year.
-Tesco alone reported that UK sales increased by 30% for low/no-alcohol beer and by 40% for sparkling wine alternatives at the start of the year in comparison to January 2022, showing more people were trying to limit their consumption of alcohol after the Christmas holidays.
+Recent statistics from Alcohol Change UK reveal an estimated 7.9M people in the UK alone were going to quit drinking alcohol for January 2022, which is 22% more people than in 2021.
+Tesco alone reported that UK sales increased by 30% for low/no-alcohol beer and by 40% for sparkling wine alternatives at the start of 2022 in comparison to the previous year, showing more people were trying to limit their consumption of alcohol after the Christmas holidays.
 The success of the low and no-alcohol sector isn’t just for Dry January though.
 It’s needed by consumers and is here to stay, and this is expected to soon be recognised by hospitality and retail.
 “Adult Non-Alcoholic ranges are in their infancy now, but is it only a matter of time before the trade realises that they are not serving somewhere between a quarter and a third of their guests what they really want, which is a choice to moderate, without giving up quality,” says Gamelli.
-“What they really want is not on the menu, and it is difficult and still hard for people to ask for something not on the menu because it calls attention to them as a ‘non-drinker’.
-Menus are in development, but will take more time.”

-As the world becomes more accustomed to moderating their drinking and having sober fun, the social aspect for non-drinkers has vastly improved, with more sobriety clubs popping up now than ever.
+As the world becomes more accustomed to moderating drinking and having sober fun, the social aspect for non-drinkers has vastly improved, with more sobriety clubs popping up now than ever.
 Big names include the US-based Sober Black Girls Club, a space for sober-curious black women, and British club One Year No Beer, which challenges members give up drinking for 28, 90 or 365 days.
-One of the most successful organisations in the UK during the past few years has been the Club Soda, the free alcohol-free community founded by Willoughby in 2014.
+One of the most successful organisations in the UK over the past few years has been Club Soda, an alcohol-free community founded by Willoughby in 2014.
 Since then, the company has run seven Mindful Drinking festivals and has also launched their own alcohol-free off-license on Great Portland Street in Central London, which was so popular its closing date was extended by two months.
-Willoughby hopes to eventually increase the number of pop-ups around the country, as well as turn the off license into a permanent fixture.
+Willoughby hopes to eventually increase the number of pop-ups around the country, as well as turn the off-license into a permanent fixture.

-The long-established history and love of alcoholic drinks is by no means about to disappear.
+The long-established history and love of alcoholic drinks is not about to disappear.
 But as the demand for similar drinking experiences which don’t take a toll on people’s health increases, and brands seek to fill the gap in the market, an alcohol-free night no longer needs to be lacklustre or involve a sugar high.
-The choice for those who substitute alcohol for low and no, for those who mix the two, or for teetotallers is at its prime and innovation in the sector is predicted to only get better.
+The choice for those who substitute alcohol for low and no, for those who mix the two, or for teetotallers is at its prime, and innovation in the sector is predicted to only get better.